netdata/learn/docs/agent/step-by-step/step-00.md

 tutorial is perfect for you.

-If you have monitoring experience, or would rather get straight into configuring Netdata to your needs, you can jump straight into code and configurations with our [getting started guide](../getting-started.md).
+If you have monitoring experience, or would rather get straight into configuring Netdata to your needs, you can jump straight into code and configurations with our [getting started guide](/docs/agent/getting-started).

 > This tutorial contains instructions for Netdata installed on a Linux system.
 Many of the instructions will work on
-> other supported operating systems, like FreeBSD and MacOS, but we can't make any guarantees.
+> other supported operating systems, like FreeBSD and macOS, but we can't make any guarantees.

 ## Where to go if you need help